tonyztan/old-spice-voicemail/README.txt

 This program can operate in two modes: interactive and passive.
 The mode is automatically selected based on whether arguments are passed on to the program when it is run.

+This program is based on Python 3.
+Please make sure that you are using the Python 3 interpreter.

 ### Interactive mode
 For most users, it is recommended to use the interactive mode by simplying running "oldspice-voicemail.py".
 In this mode, the user is guided through all the possible options for the voicemail via a series of questions.
 The user is prompted to enter a phone number, select a gender, and choose the reasons and endings to be included in the voicemail.